GCSE

 ABOUT THIS COURSE

-This NEW course for Autumn 2023 is a practical course from which teachers can take away a range of effective approaches to teaching and supporting GCSE students with limited drama knowledge and skills, enabling them to accelerate their progress to maximise outcomes in line with very able students.
+This NEW course for 2024 is a practical course from which teachers can take away a range of effective approaches to teaching and supporting GCSE students with limited drama knowledge and skills, enabling them to accelerate their progress to maximise outcomes in line with very able students.
 This course is excellent for teachers faced with this not unusual but very considerable challenge.
 Emphasis will also be on effective ways to approach both practical and written aspects of the GCSE Drama course with students and how to access the higher grades and engage them with Drama and theatre beyond the classroom.

 BENEFITS OF ATTENDING